 More than 12,000 students enrolled at UTSA in this era.
 A recital hall, university center and the first on-campus residence-Chisholm Hall-opened.
 In 1986, UT System designated The Institute of Texan Cultures as a campus of UTSA.
 Samuel A. Kirkpatrick became the fourth UTSA president in 1990.

 UTSA began offering classes downtown in the Institute of Texan Cultures, and as enrollment increased, the university began looking for a new location.
 Bill Miller Bar-B-Q Enterprises purchased the Fiesta Plaza site for the new campus.
 The Texas Legislature-funded South Texas Border Initiative (which provided $352.4 million for new educational programs and buildings at 19 universities in the South Texas border region) allocated $71.5 million to UTSA, with $20 million stipulated for the Downtown Campus.

+While the Downtown Campus was being developed and built, UTSA offered courses at a temporary downtown location at Cypress Tower from 1994 to 1997.
 In 1997, UTSA opened the 11-acre Downtown Campus, west of IH-37 and Durango Boulevard.
-The UTSA Downtown Campus now has four academic buildings.
+The UTSA Downtown Campus now has four academic buildings and is home to two colleges and two departments in a third college.
 A growing number of undergraduate and graduate degrees can be completed on-site at the Downtown Campus.
 Other facilities constructed or opened during the 1990s included the Engineering- Biosciences Building, Business Building, a campus visitor center, and a computer lab.
 The student-centered University Center has tripled its original size.